 Professor Davies has received numerous awards during her career for service and scholarship at the law school and the university.
-She served as the Associate Dean for Academic Affairs from 2009 — 2013.
-Professor Davies has also served as a member of several re-accreditation teams acting as representative of the American Association of Law Schools.
-She is a member of the American Law Institute.
+She served as the Associate Dean for Academic Affairs from 2009 to 2013.
+Professor Davies has also served as a member of several re-accreditation teams acting as representative of the American Association of Law Schools and is a member of the American Law Institute.
 She is fluent in Spanish and Italian, and regularly utilizes her Spanish for her academic research.

-Professor Davies is the faculty advisor for various student organizations, including the Women's Caucus, Public Legal Services Society, the Yoga Club, and Cómo Se Dice, a club in which students speak and practice their Spanish.
+Professor Davies is the faculty advisor for various student organizations, including the Women's Caucus, Public Legal Services Society, and the Yoga Club.
 Recently she worked with the Latino Law Students to raise money to endow a scholarship for an indigenous student in Guatemala, and she partnered with a Mexican university to bring their students to McGeorge for a summer program.
 Professor Davies loves working with students to facilitate cross-cultural education and support for people less fortunate than ourselves.

 Sentencias Trascendentales del Tribunal Supremo de los Estados Unidos.
 Pasos Hacia la Igualdad del Matrimonio Para Parejas del Mismo Sexo, Revista de Derecho Escuela de Postgrado (Universidad de Chile), Dec.
 2013 at 207.